hanmei5191/Overlap_in_CoV/README.md

 Department of Biochemistry and Molecular Biology, The Pennsylvania State University

+This paper has been published:
+Molecular Biology and Evolution, Volume 38, Issue 12, December 2021, Pages 5678–5684, https://doi.org/10.1093/molbev/msab265

 In coronaviruses (CoV), ORF1b is translated via -1 frameshifting from the ORF1a frame 0.
 This process generates a overlap between these two ORFs.
 We have performed analysis in the overlap region between ORF1a and ORF1b in the _Coronaviridae_ family.
 We found that:
 - at the genus/subgenus level, the length of the overlap is group specific,
 - between different genera/subgenera, the change of the overlap nt is marked by "GTA" insertions and "TCT"-like deletions.